New OIT Class Cluster info for CS faculty and instructors

 Accounts

-"Disposable" class accounts for each course, which disappear at the end of the semester, will not be used with these systems.
-Students, faculty, instructors, and TAs can access the systems using their campus Glue account.
-Anyone affilitated with the University can get a Glue account online at http://www.oit.umd.edu/new/.
-Those associated with a course will then get login permission on the Grace machines when the faculty member or instructor requests class access (see the last section below).
+"Disposable" class accounts for each course, which disappear at the end of the semester, are not used with these systems.
+Instead students, faculty, instructors, and TAs can access the systems using their campus TerpConnect account (TerpConnect accounts were previously called Glue or WAM accounts).
+Anyone affilitated with the University can get a TerpConnect account online at www.it.umd.edu/new/.
+Students registered for a course will then get login permission on the Grace machines when the course instructor requests class access (see the last section below).

-Faculty and instructors will no longer have to deal with student password problems, login difficulties, etc.; since students will be using their Glue accounts they would go to the OIT Help Desk for such things (1400 CSS Building, x51500, http://www.helpdesk.umd.edu/ ).
-For courses which use these systems students also won't have to set up their environment (.emacs file, aliases, etc.) every semester for the separate account for every course as before.
+Faculty and instructors don't have to deal with student password problems, login difficulties, etc.; since students use their TerpConnect accounts they could contact the DIT Help Desk for such things (1221 McKeldin Library, x51500, https://umd.service-now.com/itsupport/).
+For courses that use these systems students also don't have to set up their environment (.emacs file, aliases, etc.) every semester for a separate account for every course as with the old DIT systems.

-Note that students may be using their Glue account for more than one course, if they're taking multiple courses using the Grace cluster.
-They won't need separate class accounts for each course as with the old cluster, they'll just get additional separate disk space for each course.
+Note that students may be using their TerpConnect account for more than one course, if they're taking multiple courses using the Grace cluster.
+They won't need separate class accounts for each course as with the old cluster, they'll just get additional separate disk space for each course, and access to shared course disk space created for each course.

 AFS and Kerberos

-Glue uses the AFS file system.
-This will allow faculty, instructors, and TAs to grant varying levels of access to directories to specific lists of users, without having to get staff to create groups.
-(Users can create and administer their own groups in AFS as needed.)
+TerpConnect uses the AFS file system.
+This allows instructors, and TAs to grant varying levels of access to directories to specific lists of users, without having to get staff to create groups.
+(Users can create and administer their own groups in AFS as needed, although DIT's web interface can usually handle most situations.)
 Each directory has an Access Control List (ACL) which can be manipulated to control access.
-Of course, it requires learning the AFS commands if you want to do these things, if you don't know them already; these are described at http://www.helpdesk.umd.edu/documents/1/1222.
+Of course, it requires learning the AFS commands if you want to do these things, if you don't know them already; these are described at www.helpdesk.umd.edu/documents/1/1222.
 A few of the things described in more detail on that page are:

 • Listing the AFS ACLs for a directory: use fs listacl